Concurrent Receipt (CRDP) vs CRSC: November Checklist for Retirees

 2. Compare the Dollar Amounts:

-• If your VA rating is 100% ($3,900) but only 30% ($550) of that is “combat-related,” your CRSC payment will only be $550.
+• If your VA rating is 100% ($3,900) but only 30% ($550) of that is documented as “combat-related,” your CRSC payment will reflect the 30% rating level.

 3. Analyze the Taxable Difference: